clhenrick/portfolio/_drafts/activity-map.md

 <!-- When using JavaScript frameworks such as React, I find it difficult to think about the mental model within existing production code, it can feel difficult to determine what the correct semantic HTML for a feature should be due to the abstractions of HTML such frameworks provide.  -->

-By going through the exercise of writing out the semantic HTML separately from using a JavaScript framework like React, I was able to more easily determine what markup should be "compiled" by the framework.
-Another benefit of this approach is that I can then try out the HTML with various screen reader software to see if it behaves as intended.
-Fortunately there's nothing fancy going on in the HTML structure so I had fairly good results with my tests.
-We probably could have done away with so many `aria-label` attributes by utilizing heading level elements, but alas our design did not call for visible title text in the Activity Map or its sub-components.

 I settled on using the HTML `<article>` element as the container for the Activity Map, since it is a composite of "widgets" such as an interactive map, a list of statistics, and an elevation profile chart.
+[According to MDN][mdn-article], the `<article>` element is not just for content such as blog posts.
+In fact the example they give on their page is a weather forecast widget.

-For the summary statistics I decided on using the description list element (`<dl>`) with its corresponding `<dd>` and `<dt>` child elements to show the data as key value pairs.
-Lastly, I researched how to render the chart as an accessible SVG element using an `aria-label` for its accessible name and the `<desc>` SVG child element to provide an accessible description.
+For the Activity Map's summary statistics (elevation gain, distance, and elapsed time) I decided on using the [description list element][mdn-dl] (`<dl>`) with its corresponding `<dd>` and `<dt>` child elements.
+The `<dl>` element is fairly similar to the more commonly used `<ul>` and `<ol>` elements, but with the advantage of semantically structuring data or content in the form of key, value pairs.

+Lastly, I researched how to render the elevation profile chart as an accessible SVG element using an `aria-label` for its accessible name and the `<desc>` SVG child element to provide an accessible description.
+Adding the `role="image"` attribute on the `<svg>` tag means assistive tech will announce the chart as an image and hide all of its child elements.
+One aspect of the chart I have not yet gotten around to making accessible is its interactive tooltips that appear when mousing over (hovering) the chart.
+Making this part accessible would require a bit more research and work, which unfortunately I was not allocated time for prior to the Activity Map being released.

+In summary, by writing out the semantic HTML separately from using a JavaScript framework like React, I was able to more easily determine what the ideal markup should be output by the framework.
+This simplified the process of breaking up the Activity Map into separate UI components when it came to writing the production code.
+Another benefit of this approach is that I can test the HTML with various screen reader software to see if it behaves as intended.
+Fortunately there's nothing too fancy going on in the HTML so I had fairly good results with my tests.
+I probably could have done away with so many `aria-label` attributes by utilizing heading level elements, but unfortunately our UI designs did not call for visible title text in the Activity Map or its sub-components.
+What was quite tricky however was writing the CSS to accommodate the fluid layout of the Activity Map.
+I ended up tackling that in the prototyping phase.

 ## Prototyping